mdg-iitr-learning/assignments-b21/lecture_notes/Linux/README.md

 ```

 ## Changing visibility of a process
-To send a process to background add an ambersand `&` at the end of the command, for example:
+To send a process to background add an ampersand `&` at the end of the command, for example:
 ```shell
 ~$ emacs & # This will start emacs in background, NOTE: This does not redirect the output
 ```